Yeha-Tech/EthoMapsTermsOfUse/README.md

 #### 4. OpenStreetMap (OSM) Data Usage

-Ethio Map uses map data from OpenStreetMap (OSM), which is made available under the Open Database License (ODbL).
+EthioMaps uses map data from OpenStreetMap (OSM), which is made available under the Open Database License (ODbL).
 More information about the license can be found at https://www.openstreetmap.org/copyright.

 Since OSM is a community-driven platform, we do not guarantee the accuracy, completeness, or timeliness of the map data provided.